Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 There are two types of routing on GCP: system-generated and custom routes.
 System-generated routes can be default or for subnet routes while custom routes support static and dynamic routes.

-The default route provides a path to the Internet and to private Google access.
+The default route provides a path to the Internet and to Private Google Access.
 It can only be deleted by replacing it with a custom route.
 It is the lowest priority in routing order.
 A subnet route is a route that defines paths to each subnet in the VPC.
 Each subnet has at least one subnet route of whose destination matches the primary IP range of the subnet.
 When a subnet is created, a corresponding subnet route is created for both primary and secondary IP range.
 One cannot delete a subnet route unless you modify or delete the subnet.

 Static routes can use the next hop feature and be created manually.
 Static routes for the remote traffic selectors are created automatically when creating Cloud VPN tunnels.
 Dynamic routes are managed by one or more cloud routers.
 These dynamically exchange routes between a VPC and on-premises networks.
 Destination IP ranges are outside the VPC network.
 They are used with dynamically routed VPNs and Interconnect.

 Google VPC networks have special return paths that cannot be seen or configured in the route table.
 Private Google Access can be used to create secure routes to Google APIs and services.
+A VM cannot access resources outside the VPC if it only has an internal IP address and if Private Google Access is disabled.

 ### IP Addressing